Kamal Maula Mosque: Emergence of the Sarasvatī connections

-Communal claims
+Religious claims

 The building has been the focus of communal claims since the time of Lele's discoveries.
 In response to earlier agitation, the Diwan of Dhar State issued an order stating that the building was a mosque in 1935.
 More recently, in 2024, claims about the building reached the Indore Bench of the Madhya Pradesh High Court, and Justices S. A. Dharmadhikari and Devnarayan Mishra instructed that a study is necessary to “demystify” the nature of the complex.
 The Bench observed that “till and until the character or nature of the place of worship or shrine is not determined, decided or ascertained, the purpose of the building is bound to be enveloped in mystery.”
 Moreover, “The detailed arguments at the Bar by all the contesting parties fortify the court’s belief and assumption that the nature and character of the whole monument admittedly maintained by the Central government needs to be demystified and freed from the shackles of confusion.”
 The Archaeological Survey of India undertook a detailed survey and assessment as a result, their report in ten volumes released in 2024.
-The finding are currently being digested and despite claims made in the press, no definitive conclusions reached and no review of the ASI report published in the scholarly literature.
+The findings indicate that the mosque was built using parts of ancient temples.

+In May 2026, the Indore bench of the Madhya Pradesh High Court, declared the disputed Bhojshala Temple-Kamal Maula Mosque Complex in Dhar a temple dedicated to Goddess Saraswati, “We have noted the continuity of Hindu worship at the site, through regulated worship over time, which has never been extinguished."
+It also cancelled the 2003 Archaeological Survey of India (ASI) order which allowed Muslims to offer Friday prayers on Bhojshala premises.
+The court said that it drew on the 10 principles laid down by the Supreme Court in the 2019 Ayodhya case and the 2024 ASI survey.